Introduction

 COMPENSATION ARRANGEMENTS

 IBL Limited confirms that it has arrangements in place to ensure it continues to maintain Professional Indemnity insurance in accordance with s912B of the Corporations Act 2001 (as amended).
 In particular our Professional Indemnity insurance, subject to its terms and conditions, provides indemnity up to the sum insured for IBL Limited and our representatives and employees in respect of our authorisations and obligations under our Australian Financial Services Licence.
-This insurance will continue to provide such coverage for any representative or employee who has ceased work with IBL Limited for work done whilst engaged by us.
+This insurance will continue to provide such coverage for any representative or employee who has ceased work with IBL Limited for work performed while engaged by us.

 STATEMENT OF ADVICE

-If we provide you with any personal advice for either a consumer credit or sickness and accident insurance product we will provide you with a statement of advice (SOA).
-The SOA will contain the advice that we have provided to you, details of our remuneration and any relevant associations or interested parties.
+If we provide you with any personal advice for either a consumer credit or sickness and accident insurance product we will provide you with a statement of advice (SoA).
+The SoA will contain the advice that we have provided to you, details of our remuneration and any relevant associations or interested parties.
+For other general insurance products that are determined to be retail products, we will advise you of this information in our correspondence with you at the time you are considering these products.
+For all other wholesale general insurance products this information is provided within this FSG.

-PRODUCT DISCLOSURE STATEMENT/POLICY WORDING
+PRODUCT DISCLOSURE STATEMENT/POLICY WORDING AND TARGET MARKET DETERMINATION

 PROVIDING YOUR INSTRUCTIONS